The Scottish Borders

 There are reminders of the towns magnificent medieval past in the ruins of its Romanesque Abbey, built for David I in 1128.
 It was one of the biggest abbeys in the area before it was razed to the ground in 1545 during Scotland’s rough wooing by Henry VIII.
 Floors Castle is the largest inhabited castle in Scotland and you can wander through spectacular staterooms filled with priceless European paintings, tapestries and furnishings.

 The cobbled square has a wonderful collection of shops...
-Hawick cashmere, finest tweeds, kilts country clothes from Archie Hume, pottery, gift shops, pictures and material.
-Orvis are helpful for fishing and shooting and are a source of local knowledge also Tweed side Tackle.
-Wyllie’s, the butchers for really good beef and pies, the Delicatessen, Collins an amazing fish shop and there is a unique assortment of gift shops including Itzy Bitzy and Cloud nine, Gifted and Seasons in Roxburgh Street.
+Hawico, finest tweeds, kilts country clothes from Humes, pottery, pictures and gift shops.
+Finn & Game are helpful for fishing and are a source of local knowledge.
+Granny Jean, the butchers for really good beef and pies, the Delicatessen and there is a unique assortment of gift shops including The Mole House and Seasons.
 The Art House for interesting paintings on Bridge Street.
-Eating places and coffee shops are numerous including The Hoot and Cat.
-Klondyke has been redesigned and also has a good coffee shop.
+Eating places and coffee shops are numerous including The Knowes, The Kitchen, The Cream Chimneys Cafe U. Klondyke Garden Centre has good cheese scones and cakes.

 I am happy to give recommendations during your stay.